-9 Top-Rated Things to Do in Kingston, Ontario
+12 Top-Rated Things to Do in Kingston, Ontario

-So important was Kingston to the British that it even served as the colony’s capital for a few years, before this honor was bestowed on Ottawa.
-Visit the city today, and there are plenty of reminders of its significant role in shaping the young nation of Canada, from historic fortifications and public buildings to important links such as Rideau Canal, a once vital transportation link to Ottawa and the interior of Ontario that is now busy with recreational boating traffic.
+The city has a long and rich history.
+It even served as Upper Canada's capital for a few years before this honor was bestowed on Ottawa.
+Historic places to visit in Kingston include old fortifications and public buildings.
+The Rideau Canal, a once-vital transportation link to Ottawa and the interior of Ontario that is now busy with recreational boating traffic.

 1. Visit Fort Henry National Historic Site